 Have work experience in a foreign country of at least 2 years,

-Not have been a resident of Thailand in the 2023 and 2024 tax years prior to the commencement of the tax right under this Royal Decree,
+Not have been a resident of Thailand in the 2 tax years of 2023 and 2024 prior to the tax right under this Royal Decree commencing,

-Not have worked in Thailand in the 2025 year prior to the commencement of the tax right under this Royal Decree commences,
+Not have worked in Thailand in the tax year of 2025 prior to the tax right under this Royal Decree commencing,

 Enter into an employment contract with a company operating a targeted industry business, which contract specifies a date for commencement of employment between 25 Mar 2025 and 31 Dec 2025,